Jeff S. Klotz

-Jeff Stephan Klotz-von Eckartsberg (born 1990 in Pforzheim) is a German writer, publisher, museum director and entrepreneur.
-He lived in Schloss Bauschlott (municipality of Neulingen) where he run the J. S. Klotz Verlagshaus (publishing company) for which he had to file for insolvency in March 2025.
+Jeff Stephan Klotz-von Eckartsberg (born 1990 in Pforzheim) is a German writer and entrepreneur.
+He lived in Schloss Bauschlott (municipality of Neulingen) where he ran the J. S. Klotz Verlagshaus (publishing company) for which he had to file for insolvency in March 2025.

 From 2009 to 2019 he was active in local politics in Remchingen.

 Jeff Klotz is active in the Protestant Church.
 Since 2020 he has been a member of the State Synod of the Evangelischen Landeskirche in Baden and since 2021 also a member of the Synode der Evangelical Church in Germany (EKD).

 Life and work

 Jeff Klotz grew up in Remchingen and Copenhagen and studied history, Classical Archeology and Ancient and Early History at Heidelberg University.

-Since 2008 he has been jointly responsible for setting up the Roemermuseum (Roman museum) Remchingen which he has run on a voluntary basis since 2009.
-Since 2011 he has developed the museum to specialise in religious history.
+In 2008 he helped found the Roemermuseum (Roman museum) Remchingen which he ran as a volunteer until 2025.

-He was director of J. S. Klotz Publishing in Schloss Bauschlott in Neulingen and the Cafe in Schloss Bauschlott.
-A further focus is his work in cultural areas in schools.
-As an example, in the frame of a cooperation with Lessing-Gymnasium Karlsruhe he organised events and excursions for the pupils with archeological and historical themes.
+He directed J. S. Klotz Publishing in Neulingen, which declared bankruptcy in 2025.
+He was also involved in a cooperation with Lessing-Gymnasium Karlsruhe for which he organised events and excursions with archeological and historical themes.

-In 2016 he received the archeological promotion award of the state of Baden-Württemberg.
+In 2016 he received an archeology promotion award from Baden-Württemberg.
 The main focus of his research lies in building research, architectural and church history.

 He is a member of the church district council and of the area synod of the Enz area, the state synod of the Evangelic Church in Baden and the synod of the Evangelic Church in Germany (EKD).